pipedrive/kardia/README.md

 ### kardia.increment("some counter", 2);

-Increment a counter.
+Increment a counter by N. The counters appear in ```counters``` object on the status page.
 The counter gets created if it did not exist yet.
-Useful for analyzing execution cycles of specific functionality.
+Useful for, for example, analyzing execution counts of specific functions (e.g. performed 291 API PUT requests).

+### kardia.decrement("some counter", 1);

+Decrement a counter by N.

 ### kardia.set("some key", "some value");

-Set a specific value to the status page.
-Useful for connection status indications.
+Set a specific value to the ```values``` key-value object in the status page.
+Useful for, for example, connection status indications (e.g. whether a certain connection is "CONNECTED" or "CLOSED", etc).

+### kardia.unset("some key");

+Un-set a specific key within the ```values``` block.

 Licence
 =======